Updated: June 9, 2023.

 The original site will stay live till the redesigned version is up anyway, but even after that, make sure you have a complete copy along with the original crawling reports.

 - Most hosting providers allow you to backup your website or you can use many popular backup plugins for WordPress.

 - I personally use UpdraftPlus alongside the hosting backup.

 Doing the redesign of the website is a great opportunity to make sure that the new site is in the best SEO shape possible.
 To make sure that is the case, you should do an in-depth technical SEO audit of your redesigned site.

 Here are a few practical tips on how to go about it:

-- If you don’t have time or resources to perform a technical SEO audit of your site, you can hire an SEO professional to do it for you.
+- If you don’t have time or resources to perform an SEO audit of your site, you can hire an SEO professional to do it for you.

 - If you are pressed for time, you can also check how to perform an SEO audit with Sitebulb (in less than an hour).

 - Make sure the audit is performed before the site goes live and is indexed by search engines.